radavis/ubuntu-for-development/src/boot-from-usb.md

 # Create a Bootable USB

-Follow one of the official tutorials for
+[Download](https://ubuntu.com/download/desktop) an Ubuntu release in the `*.iso` file format.

-[creating a bootable usb](https://ubuntu.com/tutorials?q=bootable+usb).
+Then, follow one of the official tutorials for [creating a bootable usb](https://ubuntu.com/tutorials?q=bootable+usb).

 ## Create Bootable USB from ISO from the Linux CLI